tribeiros/S8/README.md

 Because the issue occurred when S8 is on `doze` mode and enter in a `maintenance window`

 ### How to
-I used termux application because termux have easy access a this feature
+I used termux application on this tutorial, because termux have easy access to this feature

 Install termux on playstore
 Open termux